 We started our recycling initiative in 1989 and it has been growing ever since.
-Recycling bins can be found at each waste station at the Festival and throughout the Festival campground.
+Recycling bins can be found throughout the Festival site and Festival Campground.
 We distribute recycling bags to campers on load-in day, and make them readily available for anyone to pick up during the Festival.
-In the campground, our Enviro volunteers separate and bag empty beer cans for can return.
-Funds raised from can returns go right back into the campground improvements.

 Bottled Water Free

 In an effort to reduce our ecological footprint, bottled water has not been sold at the Festival since 2014.
 Instead we encourage our attendees to bring their own reusable bottle and fill up at any of our taps, marked by tall blue flags, across the Festival site and campground.
 By utilizing tap water we are eliminating the emissions that would be directly caused by the production, transport, and disposal of tens of thousands of plastic water bottles each year.

 Throughout the years, an extensive electrical system has been developed across the festival site which allows all stages, festival services and vendors be powered by renewable energy.
 Generator use is prohibited in the campground, the festival provides renewable grid power to attendees for phone charging and required medical apparatuses.

 Bus Services – Folk Fest Express & Campground Shuttle

 We encourage attendees to leave their vehicles at home and utilize the Folk Fest Express.
 It is a free bus service we offer all attendees which runs to and from downtown Winnipeg and Birds Hill Park during Festival hours.